 Each business idea considered for our list had to have an average income above the national average adjusted gross income of $76,539 (as of 2021).
 Average income can be found on sites like PayScale and Glassdoor, and while these are largely reflective of employee salaries and earnings, they serve as indicators of likely profit for new business owners.
 When available, average income for the business itself was used in lieu of average employee salaries.

 20% of Overall Score

 For businesses to qualify for our list, there had to be minimal prerequisites for launching them.
 To ensure this, each business we ranked requires no more than a bachelor’s degree or a few years of experience in the field; each can legally be started in any state in the U.S. and is not location-specific; and each one has the opportunity to be run as a full-time, year-round business.
 This weeds out business ideas that are too specialized and therefore exclusive, as well as ideas that are run as side gigs.

 Businesses must be in industries with large existing markets.
-The reason for this is because innovative and experimental businesses ideas typically require extensive marketing efforts in order to gain product knowledge and awareness, making it unlikely to be started for $500 or less.
-To measure market size, we looked at the value of each industry; to make our list, the business had to be in an industry with revenues of at least $1 billion.
+The reason for this is because innovative and experimental business ideas typically require extensive marketing efforts in order to gain product knowledge and awareness, making them unlikely to be started for $500 or less.
+To measure market size, we looked at the value of each industry in the US; to make our list, the business had to be in an industry with revenues of at least $1 billion.